MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 20. Choose the Attachment Management icon to attach documents to the shipment, if applicable.

-21. Choose Distributions to open the Purchasing Distribution Entry window, where you can make changes to account distributions.
+21. Choose Distributions to open the Purchasing Distribution Entry window, where you can make changes to account distributions other than the *PURCH* type distribution..

     - To add additional accounts, select the account and enter an amount.